Single Shot Multibox Detector (SSD) on keras 1.2.2 and keras 2

 2. Deep learning + heap map approach by Marcus Erbar from this youtube video.
 Trained on car images provided by udacity.

 Obviusly udacity training data worsen the model prediction.
 The bounding box does not fit to the entire car, it rather tends to fit on the back/side views.
 On the contrary, the SSD model predict better result because VOC2007 provides more diverse and high quality car images.

 FPS: 8 according to its github repo..

 Other approaches on youtube:

 In this video, the YOLO model is more sensitive than SSD that it constantly detecting cars at opposite lane (possible result of lower confidence threshold).
 On the other hand, size of bounding box is more unstable (see 0:25 ~) and sometimes shows more than one bounding box on a car (same in this video).
 I wonder if non-maximum suppression is applied in their implementations.

 FPS: 21 (source)

 It should be mentioned that the comparisons above are not rigorous in any sense.
-Due to the fact that I consider neither the hyperparameters, such as input resolution and confidence threshold value which are nontrivial to detection result, nor the hacks like smoothing bounding box and compensation to missing bounding box.
-These are just my observations and personal opinions.
+Due to the fact that I consider neither the hyperparameters, such as input resolution and confidence threshold value, the hardware (CPU or GPU), nor the hacks like smoothing bounding box and compensation to missing bounding box.
+They are nontrivial to detection accuracy and FPS.
+The comparisons are just my observations and should not be taken seriously.

 However, I would like to recommend a paper from google that gives a comprehensive investigation on detection architectures.
 It’s readable and inspiring.